I want to have multiple satellite points around

 This would mean 3 cables to each room, two for the satellite and one for the distribution.
 TV eyes for Sky receivers

-or omni link systems for freesat receivers etc.
+or omni link systems for freesat receivers or other receivers

-(and a modulator is required - same page)
+(and a modulator is required - same page or use a Triax Trilink)

-This will allow full control of the Sky or freesat system from all of the rooms.
+This will allow full control of the Sky or freesat system from all of the rooms (but only in UHF analogue).

 This HD Modulator